npqst/latex-beamer-template/README.md

 Wide and narrow templates are supported, and the template includes examples of figures, side-by-side figures and bullet points and tables.

+## Usage

+1. Download this repository as a *.zip file (a dropdown option under 'clone')
+2. In [Overleaf](https://www.overleaf.com/project) select New Project > Upload a project > Upload the repository zip file
+3. Enjoy making slides with latex!

+## Examples

 ![image](./example_images/title.png)

 ![image](./example_images/overview.png)